SuperJoshua/fcc-bar-chart/README.md

 [--> See it live.](https://superjoshua.github.io/fcc-bar-chart/)

-This was a project required for getting the JavaScript Algorithms and Data Structures Certificate from freeCodeCamp.
+This was a project required for getting the Data Visualization Certificate from freeCodeCamp.
 It had to fulfill these "user stories".

 - My chart should have a title with a corresponding id="title".
 - My chart should have a g element x-axis with a corresponding id="x-axis".